cloudposse/atmos/website/docs/design-patterns/component-overrides.md

 - Allows to modify or override the configuration and behavior of groups of Atmos components without affecting other groups of Atmos components

-- Makes the configurations of the groups of Atmos components easier to understand and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- Makes the configurations of groups of Atmos components easier to understand and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Related Patterns